eBay/tsv-utils/README.md

 `tsv-join` and `tsv-filter` also have relatively straightforward functionality, but support more use cases resulting in more code. `tsv-filter` in particular has more elaborate setup steps that take a bit more time to understand. `tsv-filter` uses several features like delegates (closures) and regular expressions not used in the other tools.

+`tsv-summarize` is one or the more recent tools.
+It uses a more object oriented style than the other tools, this makes it relatively easy to add new operations.
+It also makes quite extensive use of built-in unit tests.

 The `common` directory has code shared by the tools.
 At present this very limited, one helper class written as template.
 In addition to being an example of a simple template, it also makes use of a D ranges, a very useful sequence abstraction, and built-in unit tests.

 New tools can be added by creating a new directory and a source tree following the same pattern as one of existing tools.